aws-samples/cdk-eks-blueprints-patterns/docs/patterns/backstage.md

 ## Objective

-[Backstage](https://backstage.io/) is an application that aims to facilitate standards and best practices introduction and maintenance, across the organisation, tying all infrastructure tooling, resources, owners, contributors, and administrators together in one place.
+[Backstage](https://backstage.io/) is an application that aims to facilitate introduction and maintenance of standards and best practices, across the organization, tying all infrastructure tooling, resources, owners, contributors, and administrators together in one place.

-The base functionality is provided by the Core component, which is assempbled together with Plugins into an App.
-Plugins extend the Core with additional functionality which could be open source or specific to a company.
+The base functionality is provided by the Core component, which is assembled together with Plugins into an Application.
+Plugins extend the Core with additional functionalities that can be open source, or proprietary to a company.

 The objective of this pattern is to illustrate how to deploy a Backstage pre-built Docker image, using the [Amazon EKS Blueprints Backstage add-on](https://github.com/aws-quickstart/cdk-eks-blueprints/blob/main/docs/addons/backstage.md).